 The proposed changes do not seek to expand the season, rate, or amount water that can be diverted under Permit 21198.
 As discussed herein, the proposed changes would temporarily modify the place and purpose of use of Camp Meeker's existing water right.
 Pursuant to Permit 21198, Camp Meeker had until December 31, 2017 to demonstrate complete application of its authorized 90 afa and direct diversion rate of 0.23 cfs.
 The highest reported annual use occurred in 2016 when Camp Meeker used 46.65 afa.
-Camp Meeker also has an active water supply agreement with SCWA.
-Camp Meeker proposes to file a petition for extension of time for Permit 21198 in the near future.
+Camp Meeker also has an active water supply agreement with Sonoma Water.
+Camp Meeker filed a petition for extension of time for Permit 21198 on October 5, 2020.
+The Division is currently processing Camp Meeker's petition for time extension.

-Camp Meeker intends to continue to pump water for municipal and fire protection uses.
+Camp Meeker intends to continue to divert water for municipal and fire protection uses.
 Because Permit 21198 expired on December 31, 2017, Camp Meeker cannot divert more water than the maximum diversion to beneficial use that occurred before the permit expiration date, not inclusive of any flows diverted pursuant to previous TUCPs.
-Therefore, Camp Meeker will be limited to a combined total diversion of 46.65 af in 2020 for municipal and fire protection uses, and fish and wildlife preservation uses as proposed with this TUCP.
+Therefore, Camp Meeker will be limited to a combined total diversion of 46.65 af in 2021 for municipal and fire protection uses, and fish and wildlife preservation uses as proposed with this TUCP.